IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ![image](https://github.com/user-attachments/assets/c9fde420-3c8c-40bc-a48c-0ece97fc2248)

-    **Congratulations**, you were able to deploy a LLM, create a public endpoint to access it and take it for a run!
+    **Congratulations**, you successfully deployed an LLM model and provisioned a public-facing API endpoint to access it.
     In the next step, let's learn how to deploy a different LLM.

 ### Deploy second model